Fillippone/guides/raspibolt/raspibolt_faq.md

 :information_source: Please be aware that the internal data structure of Bitcoin Core changed from 0.16 to 0.17.
 If you download the blockchain using a different computer, make sure to use the same version.
 If you upgrade to 0.17, the data structure is converted automatically (can take a few hours) and it's not possible to use that data with older versions anymore.

-### How to upgrade LND?
+### D7) Come aggiorno LND?
-Upgrading can lead to a number of issues.
+R7) Upgrading can lead to a number of issues.
 Please **always** read the [LND release notes](https://github.com/lightningnetwork/lnd/releases/tag/v0.5-beta) completely to understand the changes.
 They also cover a lot of additional topics and many new features not mentioned here.

 * You might want to create a [backup of your system](raspibolt_65_system-recovery.md) first.